 Archive of Category: Chinese Traditions

 As we all know, Christmas and Thanksgiving in the U.S. can cause delays in business due to scheduled closures.
 But did you also plan for possible delays due to holidays observed in China?
-If you buy direct from China, you need to know exactly how these holidays affect Chinese exports....
+Understanding how these holidays affect exports is essential for anyone involved in supply chain management in China....

 Happy Year of the Ox!
 Is your Niu Year off to a good start?
 First off, a Chinese lesson!
 No, we haven’t forgotten how to spell… In Chinese, the character for Ox is 牛.
 This character is pronounced niú in Mandarin, which sounds similar to “new” in English.
 Thus, Happy...